How To Prepare For the Marriage Green Card Interview?

 The primary purpose of the interview is to ensure the marriage is authentic and not just a means of obtaining U.S. citizenship.
 Interviewing officers will typically ask personal questions about the couple’s past, daily life, and relationship until they are convinced the marriage is not fraudulent and is a genuine partnership.

-The interview occurs after the USCIS has reviewed the green card application materials and sent the couple’s file to the nearest USCIS field office.
+The interview occurs after USCIS has reviewed the green card application materials.
+For adjustment of status cases, interviews are at USCIS field offices.
+For consular processing, interviews occur at U.S. embassies or consulates abroad.
 That local office will contact the applicant and their spouse with a time, date, and location to attend the interview.

 Prepare for the Marriage Green Card Interview